-Jewish Committee on Scouting Good Turn 2019
+Jewish Committee on Scouting Good Turn 2020-CANCELED

 The Jewish Committee on Scouting serves to maintain an open relationship, to assist in fulfilling the Scouting needs of Jewish institutions, and to meet the religious needs of Scouts and leaders of the Jewish faith.

-The Committee will work with unit and district leaders in providing youth of the Jewish faith an opportunity to experience Scouting while maintaining their religious convictions.
+The Committee will work with unit and district leaders in providing the youth of the Jewish faith an opportunity to experience Scouting while maintaining their religious convictions.
 Adults will work with youth in earning their religious awards.
-The Shofar Award will be used to recognize outstanding efforts by adult leaders on behalf of youth of the Jewish faith.
-Representatives of all branches of Judaism will be involved to insure broad coverage of the Jewish community.
+The Shofar Award will be used to recognize outstanding efforts by adult leaders on behalf of the youth of the Jewish faith.
+Representatives of all branches of Judaism will be involved to ensure broad coverage of the Jewish community.

 The committee will also: